maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

   `#37 <https://github.com/maemo-leste/bugtracker/issues/37>`_

-* The `Mode Control Entity` (mce) can now control the backlight on the Droid4, and likely on almost every other Linux mainline support out there.
+* The `Mode Control Entity` (mce) can now control the backlight on the Droid4, and likely on almost every other device with Linux mainline support out there.
   `#65 <https://github.com/maemo-leste/bugtracker/issues/65>`_

 * `mce` can now read the battery status using `UPower`, profiting from earlier